Coronavirus drugs: Can antibodies from survivors help? | DW | 19.03.2020

 About 80,000 people worldwide have survived a Covid-19 infection.
 Their immune systems will have produced antibodies, which will help their bodies recognize and fight a repeat attack by the coronavirus.
 It's a natural defense mechanism.

-But while we wait for a vaccine to prevent infection, or a drug to treat the sick, those antibodies could be used to help other people, too.
+But while we wait for a vaccine to prevent infection, those antibodies could be used to help those infected.

-Those antibodies can be extracted from the blood serum of surviving patients, and then injected into other people.
+Those antibodies can be extracted from the blood serum of surviving patients, and then injected into infected people.
 Those people should then develop a "passive immunity."

 Read here: Coronavirus, cold, or flu symptoms: Should I see a doctor?